dodie/testing-in-bash/example-bash_unit/readme.md

 ## Assertions

 ⚠️ It has some assertions available like `assert_equals` but lacks other essential ones, like `assert_contains`.

 ✓ All assertions provide a nice, easy to read report including the context and line number.

 ## Custom assertions

-It’s possible to create new assertions by building functions on top of the existing assertions, although there's no dedicated no dedicated lower-level API to support it.
+✔️ It’s possible to create new assertions by building functions on top of the existing assertions, although there's no dedicated no dedicated lower-level API to support it.
 Custom assertions can be sourced from an external file.

 ## Skip tests

-If a test function name is starting with `pending` or `todo` it will be skipped which will be properly reflected in the report.
+✔️ If a test function name is starting with `pending` or `todo` it will be skipped which will be properly reflected in the report.

 ## Mocking

-Supports all [common techniques](https://github.com/dodie/testing-in-bash/tree/master/mocking) for mocking, and it even has the
+✔️ Supports all [common techniques](https://github.com/dodie/testing-in-bash/tree/master/mocking) for mocking.

+✔️ Additionally, it even has the
 [built-in `fake` command](https://github.com/pgrange/bash_unit/blob/a10751626ef0caa2bc5988a574e9a546426a2791/bash_unit#L123-L133)
 which is a shorthand for the function-export based mock technique, making the tests even more clear and concise.